-We recently went to a play put on by a local high school.
+We attended a play some time ago put on by a local high school.
 Tuck Everlasting.
 It was a new story to me.
 Is it new to you?
 If so, I’ll tell you a little bit about it quickly and painlessly:

 It seems like an easy choice.

 You might surmise that the decision for Winnie is obvious.
 Drink the water, little girl!
 Stay young forever!

 Often I find myself in the company of my littlest grandson.
 I was 62 when he was born.
 He’s one year old in the picture below.
 The math is simple, the facts are painfully clear.
 I most likely will not be alive still to experience much of his young adulthood.

 Sometimes I held him a little bit after he fell asleep.
 I gazed at his angelic precious sleeping face and started thinking about the above math problem.